autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 ## 2. Sensor Configuration Examples

-In this section, we show example sensor configurations and their expected performances.
-Each sensor has advantages and disadvantages.
-Therefore, by fusing multiple sensors, we can improve the overall performance.
+This section shows example sensor configurations and their expected performances.
+Each sensor has its own advantages and disadvantages, but overall performance can be improved by fusing multiple sensors.

 ### 3D-LiDAR + PointCloud Map